 So despite potential market, my E-Commerce startup failed in the test phase.
 It's failure taught me about relationship of business and volume, and many aspect of E-commerce Marketing.

-All my ventures failed due to lack of funds and unsurprisingly that it among the biggest cause of startup failures all over the world.
-But each failure has taught me about different aspect of business strategy and discussing all here is not feasible.
+All my ventures failed due to lack of funds and unsurprisingly that it is among the biggest cause of startup failures all over the world.
+But each failure has taught me about different aspect of business strategy and discussing them all here is not feasible.

 As Napoleon Hill said, “Every adversity, every failure, every heartache carries with it the seed of an equal or greater benefit.”